-\begin{defn} Let $(X,f)$ be a homeomorphic zero-dimensional system.
-A closed set $A \in X$ is called a \textit{basic set} if for every $x \in X$, the orbit of $x$ enters $A$ at most once; and for every $x \in X$ and open set $U \supset A$, the positive orbit of $x$ enters $U$ at least once. \end{defn}
+\begin{defn} Let $(X,f)$ be an invertible zero-dimensional system.
+A closed set $A \in X$ is called a \textit{basic set} if, for every $x \in X$, the orbit of $x$ enters $A$ at most once, and for every $x \in X$ and open set $U \supset A$, the positive orbit of $x$ enters $U$ at least once. \end{defn}

 In general, an orbit of $(X,f)$ may enter the set $\wgV_{\infty}$ many times.
-Therefore, we need to define a condition that prevent this.
-We shall show that in certain condition, the set $\wgV_{\infty}$ is a basic set (see \cref{defn:closing-weighted-covering,thm:closing-implies-basic-set-wg}).
+Therefore, we need to define a condition that prevents this.
+We will show that under certain conditions, the set $\wgV_{\infty}$ is a basic set (see \cref{defn:closing-weighted-covering,thm:closing-implies-basic-set-wg}).